krtky123/IITG--Campus-Quora/README.md

-# IITG--Campus-Quora
+# IITG-Blurt it
-Web Application for IITG Campus Quora.
+Web Application for IITG - Blurt it.
 A healthy platform to discuss about interests, trending topics and other things in IITG Campus.